Yale-BIM/f21-assignments/assignment-1/README.md

 2. Implement your node such that it repeats the steps below while the program is running:

-    **a.** Query the latest transformation that maps points from the "target" frame to the "camera_link" frame.
+    **a.** Query the latest transformation that maps points from the "target" frame to the "camera_color_optical_frame" frame.

-    **b.** Extract the position of the moving object relative to the "camera_link" frame from the transformation queried from step (a).
+    **b.** Extract the position of the moving object relative to the "camera_color_optical_frame" frame from the transformation queried from step (a).

-    **c.** Project the position of the moving object to the image of a virtual camera positioned in the "camera_link" frame.
+    **c.** Project the position of the moving object to the image of a virtual camera positioned in the "camera_color_optical_frame" frame.
 The projection operation should use the following intrinsic camera calibration parameters:

     ```python